zoohackathon/responsibuyer/README.md

 Our approach for satisfying this challenge was to:

-- Develop an example Git repository
+- Create an easy to access site for searching based on destination
-- Share it on Github
+- Provide examples of known products that have a negative impact on native wildlife
-- Collect feedback from the community
+- Allow users to look further into the products and the impact had on wildlife populations

 Once we did that, we knew we were guaranteed to win!